Philosophy summary

 Deliberations are held in private, but committees may request to meet with candidates or contact references listed in the application.
 Decisions are made by majority vote of the members present or represented.

 The eligible categories for a 2026 award are Music and Visual Arts.
-The call for applications is open from June 15th, 2025, to Decembre 31st, 2025.
-A decision on the eligibility of submitted applications will be announced on January 15 th, 2025 (incomplete files will be discarded).
+The call for applications is open from June 15th, 2025, to January 15th, 2026.
+A decision on the eligibility of submitted applications will be announced on February 1st, 2026 (incomplete files will be discarded).
 Winners will be announced during the awards ceremony on March 23, 2026.

 General rules for all award categories